microsoft/vscode-docs/docs/extensions/publish-extension.md

 Visual Studio Code leverages [Visual Studio Team Services](https://www.visualstudio.com/products/visual-studio-team-services-vs) for its Marketplace services.
 This means that authentication, hosting and management of extensions is provided through that service.

-`vsce` can only publish extensions using [Personal Access Tokens](https://www.visualstudio.com/en-us/news/2015-jul-7-vso.aspx).
+`vsce` can only publish extensions using [Personal Access Tokens](https://www.visualstudio.com/en-us/articles/news/2015/jul-07-team-services).
 You need to create at least one in order to publish an extension.

 ### Get a Personal Access Token

 First, make sure you have a [Visual Studio Team Services](https://www.visualstudio.com/en-us/get-started/setup/sign-up-for-visual-studio-online) account.

 In the following examples, the account name is `monacotools`.
-From your account's home page (eg: `https://monacotools.visualstudio.com`), go to the **Security** page:
+From your account's home page (e.g.: `https://monacotools.visualstudio.com`), go to the **Security** page:

 ![Security page](images/publish-extension/publishers1.png)